-- To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison. - He advertised asking for volunteers to participate in a study of the psychological effects of prison life. - Participants were recruited from the local community with an ad in the newspapers that was placed by the research team offering male participants \$15 per day to whoever wanted to participate in a "psychological study of prison life." - Volunteers were chosen after assessments of psychological stability, and then randomly were assigned the roles of being prisoners or prison guards.
-The 75 applicants who answered the ad were given diagnostic interviews and personality tests to eliminate candidates with psychological problems, medical disabilities, or a history of crime or drug abuse.
+- To study the roles people play in prison situations, Zimbardo converted a basement of the Stanford University psychology building into a mock prison. - He advertised asking for volunteers to participate in a study of the psychological effects of prison life. - He advertised asking for volunteers to participate in a study of the psychological effects of prison life. - The 75 applicants who answered the ad were given diagnostic interviews and personality tests to eliminate candidates with psychological problems, medical disabilities, or a history of crime or drug abuse.